adaptive-architecture/common-utilities/docfx/docs/leader-election.md

 3. **Handle leadership transitions gracefully**: Always clean up resources when losing leadership
 4. **Monitor leadership status**: Use events to track leadership changes
 5. **Use service properties for reliable information**: Don't rely solely on event arguments for leader information, as they may be incomplete during error conditions
-6. **Consider AutoStart settings**: Choose based on your specific use case requirements
+6. **Consider EnableContinuousCheck settings**: Choose based on your specific use case requirements
 7. **Test failover scenarios**: Ensure your application handles leadership transitions correctly
 8. **Use unique participant IDs**: Avoid conflicts by using machine names or process IDs
 9. **Handle exceptions properly**: Implement robust error handling for network issues